 And I don’t think we have anything to say after that.
-Let’s shift to our one minutes.
-And Julie that might you might say that that was your one minute take home.
-But do you have anything else you’d like to say?
+Let’s shift to our one minutes and Julie you might say that was your one minute take home, but do you have anything else you’d like to say?

 Julie Emmerman 1:20:16

-Yes, I think that I would just like to impact upon people the strength of our resilience as humans, and you don’t have to always find that resiliency alone, it can be really hard to find that resiliency alone.
-But as people in general, we are remarkably strong and resilient creatures, both physically as well as mentally and so just give yourself and others around you the benefit of that doubt.
-But to prove
+Yes, I think that I would just like to impact upon people the strength of our resilience as humans and you don’t have to always find that resiliency alone.
+It can be really hard to find that resiliency alone, but as people in general, we are remarkably strong and resilient creatures, both physically as well as mentally and so just give yourself and others around you the benefit of that doubt.

-it, finding caregivers that you can communicate with and who listen.
+Finding caregivers that you can communicate with and who listen.
 I don’t think credentials hanging on the wall are necessarily all you should look for in your care team.
-It has to be somebody who you personally can communicate with well, who you feel like are listening to you, you need to be an active participant in your own care, and not be a labile participant, you need to be an active participant in your own care, and find that right individual or team of individuals that you know you’re communicating with.
-But second part of that is, don’t be afraid or inhibited.
-By seeking professional psychological help.
-There’s a barrier, a social barrier I think some people have and when they’re struggling with their with their comeback, they need help.
-Right it whether that’s the mourning process, or the moving forward process.
-That arms I had to twist to get people to go see Julie or someone like Julie, but maybe get over yourself, go get help.
-Rob,
+It has to be somebody who you personally can communicate with well, who you feel like are listening to you.
+You need to be an active participant in your own care and not be a labile participant.
+You need to be an active participant in your own care and find that right individual or team of individuals that you know you’re communicating with, but second part of that is, don’t be afraid or inhibited by seeking professional psychological help.
+There’s a barrier, a social barrier I think that some people have and when they’re struggling with their comeback, they need help.
+Whether that’s the mourning process or the moving forward process.
+The arms I had to twist to get people to go see Julie or someone like Julie, but get over yourself, go get help.

 Trevor Connor 1:21:49

-I’ll throw in mine and then let you finish his out.
-So mine is all of you listening, whether you’re a world tour athlete, a top runner, a world champion triathlete, or a recreational athlete who’s just going to the local group ride on the weekend, all of you have been practicing how to maximize your performance, how to get your body to the best that you can get it to.
+Rob, I’ll throw in mine and then let you finish his out.
+So mine is all of you listening, whether you’re a world tour athlete, a top runner, a world champion triathlete or a recreational athlete who’s just going to the local group ride on the weekend.
+All of you have been practicing how to maximize your performance, how to get your body to the best that you can get it to.
 You’ve been doing that through your training, through your planning through listening to shows like this and building your skills.
-Those are the exact skills you need to apply.
-When you are injured.
-You need to do the same thing you need to have a plan for it, you need to have a team that is supporting you.
-You need to figure out what are the you know you when you’re optimizing your body or thinking of what am I intervals will be equivalent to your intervals?
-Or what is your PT?
-What is the work you need to do to recover and you need to be as dedicated to that as you have been to your training.
-And to me that is the best way to make sure that your body comes out of this and the best place it can be.
-Rob,
+Those are the exact skills you need to apply when you are injured.
+You need to do the same thing, you need to have a plan for it, you need to have a team that is supporting you.
+You need to figure out what are those.
+When you’re optimizing your body or thinking of what am I intervals, well the equivalent to your intervals or what is your PT?
+What is the work you need to do to recover and you need to be as dedicated to that as you have been to your training and to me that is the best way to make sure that your body comes out of this and the best place it can be.
+Rob.

 Rob Pickels 1:23:00

-recovering from injury is hard.
+Recovering from injury is hard.
 So just don’t get hurt.
-No short short of that, because sometimes we don’t have control.
+No. Short of that, because sometimes we don’t have control.
 I think that preparing to come out of an injury preparing to recover starts long before that injury ever occurred.
-As we talked about on the mental and the emotional side of things, being a well rounded person gives you other activities, it gives you other frames of reference for your life, then you have to begin establishing that years before you ever get hurt.
-Same thing we talked about coming up to an accident scene.
-And what can you do to help in that situation?
-Well, you need to be prepared ahead of that situation as well with things like First Aid CPR carrying a satellite communicator.
+As we talked about on the mental and the emotional side of things, being a well rounded person gives you other activities, it gives you other frames of reference for your life.
+Then you have to begin establishing that years before you ever get hurt.
+Same thing we talked about coming up to an accident scene and what can you do to help in that situation?
+Well, you need to be prepared ahead of that situation as well with things like First Aid, CPR, carrying a satellite communicator.
 So today is the first day that you should begin getting ready to recover from that injury.
-Even though that injury, it might be tomorrow it might be next year, or hopefully it’s never, at least you’re in the position to do as well by yourself as you possibly can.
+Even though that injury, it might be tomorrow it might be next year or hopefully it’s never.
+At least you’re in the position to do as well by yourself as you possibly can.

 Trevor Connor 1:24:01